-The District will convene a representative district wellness committee (hereto referred to as the DWC or work within an existing school health committee) that meets at least two times per year to establish goals for and oversee school health and safety policies and programs, including development, implementation, and periodic review and update of this district-level wellness plan (heretofore referred as “wellness plan”).
+The District has convened a representative district wellness committee (hereto referred to as the DWC or work within an existing school health committee) that meets at least two times per year to establish goals for and oversee school health and safety policies and programs, including development, implementation, and periodic review and update of this district-level wellness plan (heretofore referred as “wellness plan”).

 Community Eligibility Provision (CEP)

-Irwin County School District has participated in the Community Eligibility Provision (CEP) for Free Meal Reimbursement at Irwin County Elementary School since beginning implementation in School Year 2015-2016.
-Irwin County School District is slated to implement the Community Eligibility Provision (CEP) for Free Meal Reimbursement at Irwin County Middle/High School beginning implementation in School Year 2016-2017.
+Irwin County School District has participated in the Community Eligibility Provision (CEP) for Free Meal Reimbursement at Irwin County Elementary School since School Year 2015-2016 and at Irwin County Middle/High School since School Year 2016-2017.
 Through CEP, a school district, a group of schools or a single school may offer meals at no charge to all students.
 This eliminates the procedure of distributing and processing meal applications.

 The Healthy, Hunger Free Kids Act of 2010 includes the implementation of CEP to insure that every student in low-income neighborhoods and/or districts can participate in the National School Lunch Program (NSLP) and School Breakfast Program (SBP).
 To qualify, a district or school must have 40 percent or more of its students eligible for free meals based on direct certification.